isomerpages/gb-assist/pages/solutionrepo/solution38.md

 ### Description

 Automatic rotating and portable cutting machine designed to efficiently and accurately cut-out circle parts on materials such as steel plates using gas/oxy-fuel, during the shipbuilding construction process in M&OE industry workshop or shipyard.
 The equipment allows reduction in time and manpower needed for preparation and touch-up work during cutting operations.

-Grant support: 80% of cost of equipment, up to $15,000 grant
+Grant support 80% of cost of equipment, up to $15,000 grant

-### Details of Solution
+### Packages Available

 N.A.